The short answer

 Axes & units

 What's plotted against what, in what units?
 Linear or log?
 Where does the axis start?
+Then read the title and legend — they tell you what is actually being compared.

 Overall trend